NEMA connector: NEMA 14

 These sockets and plugs are four prong (see receptacle chart above) grounding devices (hot–hot–neutral–ground) available in ratings from 15 to 60 A. The voltage rating is 250 V. Of the straight-blade NEMA 14 devices, only 14-50 and 14-30 are in common use and either may be used for home charging of electric vehicles.
 The 14-30 is limited to 30 amperes (24 amperes continuous) and used mainly for some electric clothes dryers and some electric cooking stoves.
 The NEMA 14 connectors are essentially the replacements for the older NEMA 10 connectors described above, but with the addition of a dedicated grounding connection.

 All NEMA 14 devices offer two hots, a neutral, and a ground, allowing for both 120 and 240 V when supplied by split-phase power, or 120 and 208 V if the supply is three-phase.
 The 14-30 has a rating of 30 A, and an L-shaped neutral blade.
 The 14-50 has a rating of 50 A, and a straight neutral blade sized so that it does not mate with 14-30 connectors.

 NEMA 14-50 devices are frequently found in RV parks, since they are used for "shore power" connections of larger recreational vehicles.
 Also, it was formerly common to connect mobile homes to utility power via a 14-50 device.
 Newer applications include electric vehicle charging.
-The 6-50 is a smaller size receptacle lacking a neutral fourth prong, exclusively providing 240 V, also used for electric vehicle charging station purposes.
+The 6-50 is a smaller size receptacle lacking a neutral fourth prong, exclusively providing 240V, also used for electric vehicle charging station purposes.